felpzOliveira/PathTracer/README.md

 # PathTracer
 Path Tracer based on the mini-book series written by Peter Shirley

-This repo contains 2 implementations, CPU/GPU version.
+This repo contains 2 implementations, CPU/GPU version (C/C++ , Cuda C).

 Currently only worked on the first volume of the mini-books series : "Ray Tracing in One Weekend"